autodesk-platform-services/aps-power-automate-tools/docs/tutorials/create-issues-connector/index.md

   - **projectId**: your ACC project ID
   - **title**: `Test issue from Power Automate`
   - **issueSubtypeId**: ID of an issue subtype you retrieved in the previous test
+  - **status**: `open`
 - Finally, click **Test operation**

 ![Create issue action test request](images/create-issue-test-request.png)

-- The test operation should succeed, giving you details of the newly created issue
+- The test operation should succeed, returning the details of the newly created issue

 ![Create issue action test response](images/create-issue-test-response.png)